Arriving Late to Class or Leaving Early

 CCTV, Dragon, JAWS, Kurzweil, MAGic.
 Electronic version in Word is required from instructor in order to provide alternative format access to student.

-Reader– Use of a reader (other possibilities: access to a pre-recorded audio file, access to voice output software).
+Reader– Reader (other possibilities: access to a pre-recorded audio file, access to voice output software).

-Scribe– Use of a scribe (other possibility: access to voice input software).
+Scribe– Scribe (other possibility: access to voice input software).

 Additional time for take-home exams– Access to additional time for take home examinations.
 Factors to consider in the assignment of an appropriate amount of additional time include: the amount of time it is anticipated that students will need to complete the exam and the amount of time it would be expected that students would spend working to complete the exam.